 Each and every interaction your salespeople have with potential customers on the phone is an opportunity to enhance customer relations, the image of your business and increase sales!

-Be honest, are your salespeople properly equipped to optimize each and every phone interaction they have with potential customers?
+Be honest, are your salespeople properly equipped to optimize each and every sales call interaction they have with potential customers?
 If you’re like most tire/auto service businesses, then the answer is a resounding “no”.

 ‘Winging it’ on sales calls negatively impacts every business but here I’ll reference my area of training specialization, the tire/auto service industry.